Faire/faire-detekt-rules/README.md

 convention of the project) to allow test code access to the annotated members.

 ## Type Resolution
-A number of the rules require [type resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) to be enabled o function properly.
+A number of the rules require [type resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) to be enabled to function properly.
 If type resolution is not enabled, the rules will silently continue.